XQueryInstitute/Course-Materials/syllabus.md

 ###Morning Session I (9:00 a.m. to 10:15 a.m.)
 Instructor: Clifford B. Anderson

-- Introduction to the course and participants
+- Introduction to the institute and participants
 - Discussion of the institute’s goals and anticipated outcomes
-- Assignment of pair programming partnership
+- Assignment of initial pair programming partnerships

 ###Morning Session II (10:30 a.m. to 11:45 a.m.)
 Instructor: David A. Michelson